 Trio of local and imported cheese with fresh fruit platter (v)

 Individual spiced pumpkin pies with vanilla bean whip cream

 To continue both the theme of the party and the motif from the invitations, there were three large white pieces of paper hung gallery-style on a main wall in the office.
 Beside the sheets of paper was a jar of blue art markers (blue being the corporate colour of this company) and guests were encouraged to write their own words of thanks up on the pieces of paper.

 These notes were lovely to read and gave guests something to talk about.
 But, more importantly, it gave each guest an opportunity to briefly reflect about what they were thankful for.
 A simple activity like this can be very easy to organize and can be the ‘entertainment’ at a party.
 And the pieces of paper will also serve as a memento after the party while strengthening the relationships between the clients and the company since they can learn more about everybody in such a simple way.

 And so – there you have it.
 There truly is so much to be thankful for and so much to celebrate in this life.
-I am thankful for this because if there were no reasons to celebrate – then I would be out of a job.
+We are thankful for this because if there were no reasons to celebrate, then we would all be out of a job.
 Thanks for reading!
 And, please note, we are all trying to get better at taking event photographs around here so bear with us as we figure it out.
-I am determined to only use our own photos on this site.
+We are determined to only use our own photos on this site.